koganp42/Outer_Earth/README.md

 ## API's Used
 * NASA
-* Open Notify - ISS Current Location and ISS Pass Time
+* Where the ISS at?
 * Mapbox - Map Tiles
 * Google - Geocoding